Ashok-Migration/Infra/Modules/ARM/FunctionAppQna/2020-09-01/readme.md

 # FunctionApp

-This module (2018-11-01) is used to deploy Function App QnA without Virtual Network Integration and Access Restrictions, to deploy with these 2 components use 2020-09-01 module.
+This module (2020-09-01) is used to deploy Function App QnA with Virtual Network Integration and Access Restrictions, to deploy without these 2 components use 2018-11-01 module.

 ## Resources